Brinxu/COVID-Morality/README.md

 ## Key Findings

-Our study investigated how moral foundational scores relate to audience engagement in major media outlets’ Facebook postings.
+This study investigated how moral foundational scores relate to audience engagement in major media outlets’ Facebook postings.
 Further we examined how the pattern varies by media type, namely, liberal, conservatives, neutrals, and science channels.
 We do not find evidence supporting liberals are more responsive to postings with higher care and fairness dimensional scores, nor significant differences in the other 2 moral dimensions.
 But we find evidence that conservatives are more responsive to postings with higher authority dimensional scores.

 In addition, neutral medias postings have more audience engagement in fairness, loyalty, authority, and sanctity contents.
 Science channels, by contrast, seems only responsive at authority dimensional contents.
 By exploring how moral values drive audience engagement across media type, we contribute to understanding the nature of audience engagement in social media contents.